Brxckfuller/LLM-Research-Assistant/README.md

 The hybrid retrieval pipeline achieved a Recall@10 of **0.900**, indicating that relevant evidence was retrieved for 90% of evaluation queries.
 A Precision@10 of **0.145** reflects the challenging nature of dense document retrieval, where only a subset of retrieved passages are expected to be directly relevant.
 The Mean Reciprocal Rank (MRR) of **0.459** indicates that relevant passages typically appeared near the top of the ranked retrieval results.

-Future work will compare the current Hybrid + Reranker pipeline against dense-only and dense + BM25 retrieval configurations to quantify the contribution of each retrieval component.

 ---

 # Engineering Trade-offs